-Divisions may nominate one member for lifetime membership per year to the PSIA-AASI Board of Directors.
-(For multiple recommendations, special circumstances will be considered by the divisional board on a case by case basis.)
-The nomination from the Division to the PSIA-AASI Board should include: all support documents (e.g. letters of recommendations) and approval from the Division Board. (e.g. an email or letter identifying the individual as their nomination.)
+Regions may nominate one member for lifetime membership per year to the PSIA-AASI Board of Directors.
+(For multiple recommendations, special circumstances will be considered by the regional board on a case by case basis.)
+The nomination from the Region to the PSIA-AASI Board should include: all support documents (e.g. letters of recommendations) and approval from the Region Board. (e.g. an email or letter identifying the individual as their nomination.)